microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // Warnings were encountered during analysis:
 //
+// dist/dts/design-token/design-token.d.ts:65:5 - (ae-forgotten-export) The symbol "create" needs to be exported by the entry point index.d.ts
 // dist/dts/di/di.d.ts:204:5 - (ae-forgotten-export) The symbol "SingletonOptions" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)